acg/alangrow.com/content/blog/saving-flash-videos.html.md

       }
     }

+*Update: this was written before [youtube-dl](https://rg3.github.io/youtube-dl/).
+You should use that instead.
+The tricks below probably don't work anymore, but I'm leaving this post up for historical curiosity.*

 Sometimes, when I'm watching a flash video in my browser, I'd like to download the video file itself and watch it later, offline.

 With older versions of the linux flash plugin this was easy: the flash video file was downloaded to a temporary path like `/tmp/FlashXX1sjAm9`.
 You could just copy the file to somewhere outside of `/tmp`.